-UDP/IP (User Datagram Protocol and Internet Protocol)-A connectionless protocol that runs on top of IP networks (like TCP).
-Unlike TCP/IP, UDP/IP provides very few error recovery services.

-UL (Underwriters Laboratories)-A testing laboratory that develops standards and test procedures for materials, components, assemblies, tools, equipment, and procedures that relate mainly to product safety and utility.
+- UDP/IP (User Datagram Protocol and Internet Protocol)-A connectionless protocol that runs on top of IP networks (like TCP).
+Unlike TCP/IP, UDP/ IP provides very few error recovery services. - UL (Underwriters Laboratories)-A testing laboratory that develops standards and test procedures for materials, components, assemblies, tools, equipment, and procedures that relate mainly to product safety and utility.

 Underfloor Air Distribution-A system using an underfloor plenum (open space between the structural concrete slab and the underside of a raised floor system) to deliver conditioned air directly into the occupied zone of the building.
 Air is delivered through supply outlets typically located at floor level or integrated as part of the office furniture and partitions.
 Return grilles are located above the occupied zone.
 This upward convection of warm air is used to efficiently remove heat loads and contaminants from the space.
+Unikernel-Specialized machine images created using library operating systems to run a specific application.
+Unikernels provide many benefits including improved security, smaller footprints, and faster boot times.

-- Unit Ventilator-A fan coil unit, often installed under a window, that provides ventilation as well as heating and cooling.
-See also Fan Coil Unit. - Unitary System-An HVAC installation installed as one unit (such as cabinet unit heaters and some air handling units).
+Unit Ventilator-A fan coil unit that provides ventilation as well as heating and cooling.
+See also Fan Coil Unit.

+Unitary System-An HVAC installation installed as one unit (such as roof top units or heatpumps).
 See also Packaged System and Split System.

+Universal Asynchronous Receiver/

+Transmitter-A microchip controlling a computer's interface to serial devices, converting the bytes it receives from the computer along parallel circuits into a single serial bit stream.

-- Urban Heat Island-The increase in ambient temperature that occurs in cities because paved areas and buildings absorb more heat from the sun than natural landscape and additional heat is generated by vehicles, lighting, and other equipment. - USB (Universal Serial Bus)-A versatile, popular, plug-and-play, high-speed, serial computer interface.
-A single four-pin USB port can be used to connect up to 127 peripheral devices such as a mouse, a modem, a keyboard, and printers. - USGBC-See U.S. Green Building Council. - UTC (Coordinated Universal Time)-See Coordinated Universal Time (UTC). - UUKL Listing-An Underwriters Laboratories' category code under UL 864, Control Units and Accessories for Fire Alarm Systems.
+Urban Heat Island-The increase in ambient temperature that occurs in cities because paved areas and buildings absorb more heat from the sun than natural landscape and additional heat is generated by vehicles, lighting, and other equipment.

+URL (Uniform Resource Location)-A scheme that provides a unique string for a web server or file or any resource that is available using web technology.
+For instance, www.kmccontrols.com is the address for the KMC Controls public web server.

+USB (Universal Serial Bus)-A versatile, popular, plug-and-play, high-speed, serial computer interface.
+A single fourpin USB port can be used to connect up to 127 peripheral devices such as a mouse, a modem, a keyboard, and printers.

+US-CERT (United States Computer Emergency Readiness Team)-A group of US government agencies that provides detailed and timely reports on cyber attacks and vulnerabilities on any computing device.

+User Experience Design-The process of producing user interfaces (UIs) to products that maximize usability and satisfaction.
+Also known as UXD or UED.
+Since IoT primarily concerns itself with M2M, UXD for IoT has special considerations, such as the fact that devices may have intermittent or low-power network connections.

+USGBC-See U.S. Green Building Council.

+UTC (Coordinated Universal Time)-See Coordinated Universal Time (UTC).
+UUKL Listing-An Underwriters Laboratories' category code under UL 864, Control Units and Accessories for Fire Alarm Systems.
 UUKL is for products covered under the description "Smoke Control System Equipment."